GDevelopApp/GDevelop-documentation/docs/gdevelop5/getting_started/index.md

 ---
 # Getting Started with GDevelop

-GDevelop is a free, open-source, and cross-platform game creation tool that anyone can use to create games *without* programming skills.

-This guide explains how to get started with GDevelop.
+This page explains how to start GDevelop and the first steps recommended for beginners.

 ## Step 1: Start GDevelop